rism-digital/rism.info/_posts/en/2015-01/2015-01-08-looking-back-at-2014.md

 - Voss, Steffen.
 "Anna Merkje Cramer.
 Unbekannte Lieder von niederländischer Komponistin in Köln entdeckt." _VivaVoce_ 98 (Frühling 2014): 12-13.
 [Available online](http://www.nederlandsmuziekinstituut.nl/images/pdf/publicaties/extern/vivavoce.pdf){:target="_blank"}

 We are always interested in hearing about work from our RISM national groups as well as news about manuscripts and other historical sources.
-If you have anything you'd like to share, [please drop us a line](mailto:contact@rism.info "Opens window for sending email").
+If you have anything you'd like to share, [please drop us a line](mailto:contact@rism.info).
 Visitors to the RISM website come from all over the world, as you can see from the blue on the map on the left.

-<script type="text/javascript">var switchTo5x=true;</script><script type="text/javascript" src="http://w.sharethis.com/button/buttons.js"></script><script type="text/javascript">stLight.options({publisher: "9b601438-1ce1-49d8-bfd7-9cff5df54c17", doNotHash: false, doNotCopy: false, hashAddressBar: false});</script>